 If you have any questions or concerns, email email@example.com.

 *Your application will automatically be reviewed for these fellowships; there is no additional application.

 Important Information for NYU Shanghai Students

-NYU Shanghai students who are not US citizens must either apply for the NYU Shanghai 1 credit practicum course in NY OR register for 6 credits to be considered full-time over the summer for immigration compliance.
+NYU Shanghai students who are not US citizens must apply for the NYU Shanghai 1 credit practicum course in NY to be considered full-time over the summer for immigration compliance.
 More details about the 1 credit practicum course can be found online.
 Application materials are typically due in mid-April.
 Students are still required to enroll in the Tandon UGSRP course (CP-UY 2340).

 Learn more about the Undergraduate Summer Research Program by browsing the abstracts of the work completed over the past summers.
-The abstracts represent the culmination of over 350 hours of focused research, the full extent of which is presented in a poster session every year during Undergraduate Orientation.
+The abstracts represent the culmination of over 350 hours of focused research, the full extent of which is presented in a poster session every year.